Call for Proposals

 1. The Fellowship will be at the Child and Youth Rights Program at the Hebrew University of Jerusalem's Minerva Center for Human Rights, Faculty of law.

-2. The grant is at the annual sum of 112,000 NIS (including tuition fees1 and monthly living stipend) and may continue for up to three years.
+2. The grant is at the annual sum of 120,000 NIS and may continue for up to three years.

-3. Once admitted to the program, Fellows may apply for additional funding for participation in local and international conferences or for other research-related activities.
+3. Once admitted to the program, Fellows may apply for additional funds.

 Requirements:

-1. The Fellowships are open to researchers from all disciplines related to issues of child and youth rights, including: law, social work, medicine, criminology, education, and sociology.
+1. The Fellowships are open to researchers from all disciplines related to issues of child and youth rights, including, but not limited to: law, social work, medicine, criminology, education, and sociology.

-1. Candidates may be either doctorate students already enrolled at any department at the Hebrew University of Jerusalem, or individuals who have completed their post-graduate thesis no earlier than October 2021 and no later than June 2025, and plan to begin their doctoral studies in October 2025.
+2. Candidates may be either doctorate students already enrolled at any department at the Hebrew University of Jerusalem, or plan to begin their doctoral studies in October 2026.

-3. The Applicant’s research plan must address current themes and challenges in the fields of child rights, and should be guided by the CRC, preferably on the best interest of the child principle.
+4. The Applicant’s research plan must address current themes and challenges in the fields of child rights, and should be guided by the CRC, preferably focusing on children’s right to equality.

-2. The research plan may involve any one or several methodologies, including legal-doctrinal, theoretical, comparative, quantitative, qualitative, action research, and experimental, with emphasis on child participation in research.
+6. The research plan may involve any one or several methodologies, including legal-doctrinal, theoretical, comparative, quantitative, qualitative, action research, and experimental, with emphasis on child participation in research when feasible.

 8. Fellows are expected to publish their research outputs in leading academic venues (in English), either as part of their dissertation, in the case of a dissertation by publications, or immediately after the completion of the dissertation manuscript.